List of water speed records: Dartagnan SP600

 Daniel Dehaemers was the Belgian challenger for the absolute water speed record.
-The SP600 is of full carbon composite construction and is powered by a Rolls-Royce Adour 104 turbojet engine.
-The boat was planned to be tested during 2016.
-However, after finishing building the boat he died of cancer in 2018 before he managed to trial the craft.
+The SP600 is of full carbon composite construction.
+It is powered by a Rolls-Royce Adour 104 turbojet engine.
+The boat was planned to be tested in 2016.
+However, after finishing building the boat, he died of cancer in 2018 before he managed to trial the craft.

-Alençon jos restarted the project in 2019 and is now finishing the project. expected enginetest mid.
-2020.
+Alençon Jos restarted the project in 2019 with an expected engine test in 2020.